drduh/Debian-Privacy-Server-Guide/README.md

 To start a chat, select the `+` icon and select *New Chat*.

-Start OTR by selecting the lock icon and verifying your contact with a secret question and answer, or out of band (e.g., in person).
+Start OTR by selecting the lock icon and verifying a contact with a secret question and answer, or out of band (e.g., in person).

 To connect from a Mac client, use an XMPP client like [Profanity](http://profanity.im/), [agl/xmpp-client](https://github.com/agl/xmpp-client), or [Adium](https://github.com/drduh/macOS-Security-and-Privacy-Guide#otr).